-&lt;sup>1 Updated through June 8, 2011 to reflect new information, clarify conditions and correct errors.
-Changes from the original staff recommendation to the June 2, 2011 report are highlighted by being underlined or crossed out.
-Changes between June 2 and June 8 are underlined or crossed out and are also shaded.
+1 Updated through June 2, 2011 to reflect new information, clarify conditions and correct errors.
+Changes from the original staff recommendations are highlighted by being underlined or crossed out.

-The legal ad shown on the first version of the staff report was the ad published for the original 2009 project.
+2 The legal ad shown on the first version of the staff report was the ad published for the original 2009 project.
 This change corrects this error, showing the ad that was submitted with the March 2011 application.